$1,615,681Average Value$500Average Price per Sq Ft36Homes For Sale

 Workout at Ono Rec Center, take the boat out on the Gulf, or lounge on the beach

 The community is home to the Ono North Recreation Center, which has two large pools and a well-appointed fitness room.
 There are also basketball, tennis and pickleball courts.
 While most homes have private docks, those without can launch a boat or kayak on Boat Launch Road.
 In addition to getting out on the Gulf or cruising around Bayou St. John, many residents will moor their boats on or around nearby islands to hang out with friends, picnic, sunbathe and party.
-Ono Island residents are just a short drive from the Gulf, with beach accesses along Perdido Key Boulevard that let out onto sugar white sand beaches and blue water.
+Ono Island residents are just a short drive from the Gulf, with beach accesses along Perdido Key Boulevard that lead to sugar white sand beaches and blue water.
 Other beach access points are also at Gulf State Park, about 15 miles away.
 The park has 37 miles of biking and hiking trails that wind through lush, grassy marshes, a dog park, a fishing pier and a nature center.

 Ono Island is home to the well-appointed Ono North Recreation Center.